micro-ROS/micro-ROS.github.io/_docs/concepts/client_library/execution_management/index.md

 #### Multi-threading and scheduling configuration

 The rclc Executor has been extended for multi-threading.
 It supports the assignment of scheduling policies, like priorities or more advanced scheduling algorithms as reservation-based scheduling, to subscription callbacks. [[Pull Request](https://github.com/ros2/rclc/pull/87), Pre-print [SLD2021](#SLD2021)].
 The overall architecture is shown in Figure 15.
 One Executor thread is responsible for checking for new data from the DDS queue.
 For every callback, a thread is spawned with the dedicted scheduling policy provided by the operating system.
-The Executor then dispatches new data of a subscription to it's corresponding callback function, which is then executed in its own thread by operating system.
+The Executor then dispatches new data of a subscription to its corresponding callback function, which is then executed in its own thread by operating system.

 <center>
 <img src="png/rclc_executor_multi_threaded.png" alt="Multi-threaded rclc Executor" width="90%" />